Singapore bank takeover bid draws flak in Indonesia

 "We need to see equal treatment in other countries and in Indonesia.
 Frankly, we are still facing obstacles to develop in Singapore now," said Mansury.

-Mansury did not elaborate or specify if Mandiri had applied to expand in Singapore, where it has one branch with a limited license.
+Mansury did not elaborate or specify if Mandiri had applied to expand in Singapore, where it has one branch with a limited licence.

 Other financial institutions in Jakarta, most of whom declined to be identified and wanted a shot to buy Danamon themselves, say they will start a campaign against the deal, in an effort to scupper it or pressure regulators to limit foreign ownership.

-Analysts said Indonesia's banking sector was indeed more open to foreigners than those of its Southeast Asian neighbors.
+Analysts said Indonesia's banking sector was indeed more open t o foreigners t han those of its Southeast Asian neighbours.

 Indonesia's banking sector opened up more than others in the region after being battered by the Asian financial crisis in 1998, when many lenders collapsed.
 Eight of Indonesia's top 11 banks by market value are now either controlled by foreign banks, business families, private equity firms or wealth funds.